 alb.ingress.kubernetes.io/group.name: currents

-# Set the ARN a resource managed by aws certificate manager, that matches the DNS host
+# Set the ARN to a resource managed by AWS Certificate Manager

 alb.ingress.kubernetes.io/certificate-arn: "arn:aws:acm:"